syncfusion-content/angularjs-docs/angularjs/BulletGraph/Getting-Started.md

         ej.bulletgraph.min.js
       </td>
       <td>
-         Bulletgraph core script file which includes bulletgraph related scripts files.
+         Bullet graph core script file which includes bulletgraph related scripts files.
       </td>
    </tr>
 </table>

 N> Refer the `ej.web.all.min.js` (which encapsulates all the `ej` controls and frameworks in a single file) in the application instead of referring all the above specified internal dependencies.

-To get the real appearance of the bulletgraph, the dependent CSS file `ej.web.all.min.css` (which includes styles of all the widgets) should also needs to be referred.
+To get the real appearance of the bullet graph, the dependent CSS file `ej.web.all.min.css` (which includes styles of all the widgets) should also needs to be referred.

 So the complete boilerplate code is